caldwell-matthew/lightintheironcage/content/posts/Liar-Fool-Or-Messiah.md

 >
 > Either this man was, and is, the Son of God, or else a madman or something worse.
 You can shut him up for a fool, you can spit at him and kill him as a demon or you can fall at his feet and call him Lord and God, but let us not come with any patronizing nonsense about his being a great human teacher.
 He has not left that open to us.
 He did not intend to.”
 > -- **C.S.
 Lewis, *Mere Christianity***

+---

+Each one of us will eventually have to answer Jesus' question: "But who do you say that I am?"
+All others' opinions of Christ ultimately do not matter.
+Who is He to you?
+Is He a liar?
+He claimed to be "the way and the truth."
+Is He insane?
+He spoke with reason, grace, and was a respected teacher.
+Is He God?
+He said, "I and the Father are one."
+You must choose.
+Everyone must have an opinion on the Man, Christ Jesus.
+You will either hate Him through indifference and unbelief, or you will find Him to be your merciful Lord and Savior.
+There are no other options.
+-- Matthew